Rudraksh-GKMIT/PocketBuddy-docs/docs/Technical/data_flow_diagram.md

 **Monthly Analysis:**

   - Aggregates and fetches transaction data from the database.
-  - Performs data summarization and analytics for monthly or category-wise spending.  .
+  - Performs data summarization for monthly or category-wise spending.  .

 **Expenses Module:**